ItzYourHacker/Lock-N-Loaded/Privacy Policy.md

 Few parts of message content for logging system.

 Our bot only gathers personally identifiable data through commands run using the bot.
-This information helps us provide a better user experience for all Astroz's users.
+This information helps us provide a better user experience for all Lock N Loaded's users.

 The information we collect when you vote for Lock N Loaded on the third-party website Discord bot list